sighupio/fury-kubernetes-logging/katalog/opensearch-single/README.md

 - Single node
 - Listens on port `9200` for client connections
-- Listens on port `9300` for node-to-node connections
 - Resource limits are `2000m` for CPU and `4G` for memory
 - Requires `30Gi` storage
 - Prometheus exporter to expose OpenSearch metrics